Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-5eQ3I4vmbZA.md

 ---
-title: "Q&A: Will there be a way to auto-feed Biomass into the generators?"
+title: "October 20th, 2020 Livestream Q&A: Will there be a way to auto-feed Biomass into the generators?"
 date: "2020-10-20"
 layout: transcript
 topics: